arthur-r-oliveira/DotNetBuggyApp/README.md

 ## 6. Security & Troubleshooting Considerations
 Deploying and debugging applications in OpenShift/Kubernetes, especially with advanced diagnostic tools, often involves navigating strict security policies.

 ### 6.1.
-Pod Security Policies (PSP / PSA / SCC)
+Pod Security

-OpenShift/MicroShift/Kubernetes clusters enforce security through mechanisms like Pod Security Policies (PSP - deprecated in K8s, still used in older OpenShift), Pod Security Admission (PSA), and Security Context Constraints (SCC - OpenShift specific).
-These policies define what actions a pod is allowed to perform.
+Kubernetes environments, including OpenShift and MicroShift, utilize powerful security enforcement mechanisms to govern pod behavior and permissions.
+These are primarily implemented through policies such as Security Context Constraints (SCCs), which are specific to OpenShift, and the Kubernetes-native Pod Security Admission (PSA).

-Your cluster likely has a default PodSecurity "restricted" policy or similar SCCs that are highly secure.
+In a hardened cluster, it is common for a default, restrictive security policy to be applied at the namespace or cluster level.
+Such policies rigorously control the security-sensitive attributes a pod can request in its specification.

-These policies may block certain securityContext settings in your deployment.yaml, leading to Warning: would violate PodSecurity or Error creating: pods ... is forbidden.
+Consequently, if the securityContext defined in a deployment manifest includes settings that are disallowed by the active policy (for example, attempting to run as a specific user ID or requesting certain capabilities), the Kubernetes API server will reject the configuration.
+This typically results in an error during deployment, with messages such as Warning: would violate PodSecurity or Error creating: pods "..." is forbidden: violates PodSecurity "restricted".

 ### 6.2.
 SYS_PTRACE Capability
 Requirement: Tools like dotnet-dump collect need the CAP_SYS_PTRACE capability to attach to another process and inspect its memory.